Creamy Sauce For Salmon – 10-Minute Recipe!

 • Make it spicier: If I want more heat, I add extra red pepper flakes or a pinch of cayenne pepper.
 It brings a gentle warmth to the sauce.

 • Add some wine: I like to stir in about a quarter cup of good white wine.
-It adds a deeper and rich flavor to the sauce.
+It adds a deeper and richer flavor to the sauce.

 • Lemony sauce: For more lemon flavor, I add a couple of lemon wedges to the sauce while it simmers.

 • Fresh herbs: I sometimes swap the dried herbs for fresh ones.
-They give the sauce a softer and milder herb taste.
+They give the sauce a softer, milder herb flavor.

-• Extra creamy: When I want the sauce extra rich, I add one more tablespoon of butter and cream.
+• Extra creamy: When I want the sauce extra rich, I add a tablespoon of cream cheese.
 It turns out even silkier and creamier.

 • Substitute the Parmesan cheese: I love using freshly grated Parmesan, but when I want something different, I swap it for Romano, Gruyere, Asiago, or Grana Padano.
 They all melt nicely and add their own rich flavor.